syncdstudy/syncdstudy.github.io/index.md

 Displays a personal dashboard and calendar, with additional tools to monitor users, manage sessions, and oversee platform activity.

-### Profile Setup
+### User Profile Setup

 Users declare their courses (past and present) and upload a headshot.

+### Calendar Page

+Visual display of all upcoming and active sessions.

+### Create Study Sesh Page

+Propose a new session by selecting course, topic, and time.
+Sessions can be scheduled in advance or "Right Now!".

 ### Course Pages

 Each ICS course shows sensei and grasshopper members, and active/proposed study sessions.

-### Create Study Sesh

-Propose a new session by selecting course, topic, and time.
-Sessions can be scheduled in advance or "Right Now!".

 ### Notifications

 Members of the course receive alerts and can respond to confirm attendance.

-### Calendar

-Visual display of all upcoming and active sessions.

 ### Game Mechanics